-Dan Cruickshank is a regular presenter on the BBC best known for his popular BBC2 series THE BEST BUILDINGS OF BRITAIN and WHAT THE INDUSTRIAL REVOLUTION DID FOR US.
+Dan Cruickshank is a regular presenter on the BBC best known for his popular BBC Two series THE BEST BUILDINGS OF BRITAIN and WHAT THE INDUSTRIAL REVOLUTION DID FOR US.
 He is one of Britain's leading architectural and historic building experts.
-For Omnibus he has travelled to Afghanistan and Iraq to discover what cultural treasures remain after years of looting and civil war.

 Edward Jones is a Director in the London based practice of Dixon Jones Ltd. With his partner Jeremy Dixon, he has been architect to numerous arts projects in London, most notably the Royal Opera House, the National Portrait Gallery and the east wing of the National Gallery.
 He has taught extensively in North America, Ireland and Britain, and the work of his practice has been widely published and exhibited.
 Mr Jones lives in London with his wife and three children.

 Deyan Sudjic studied architecture at the University of Edinburgh, and has worked as a critic, editor and curator.
 Currently the director of the Design Museum, he helped to establish Blueprint magazine, edited Domus in Milan for a number of years, and was the director of the Venice Architecture Biennale in 2002.
 He is a former architecture critic for the Observer, the Guardian and the Sunday Times.